dumbledoredev/Welcome-to-ALBUS/README.md

 ### Questions:

-- How old are you?
-I am 12 year's old.

 - How did you hear about hopscotch?
 My teacher showed me the hopscotch app.
 I was reintroduced last year after a long break.